Rajakavitha1/testing_gitbook/production-environment/observability-alerting/observability.md

 ## Installing kube-prometheus

 1. Download the `seldon-deploy-install.tar` file that contains required installation resources.
+For example, to download the installation resources for version `2.3.1` of Seldon Enterprise Platform run the following:
    ```
    TAG=2.3.1 && \
     docker create --name=tmp-sd-container seldonio/seldon-deploy-server:2.3.1 && \